Trusted 5 Star Reviews

 -Using their own body to protect the child from falling and helping them keep balance;

 -Grounding the child and calming them down when they have an episode.
-Grounding is a technique that may include licking, pawing, nose-nudging..different types of tactile stimulation to bring the service dog handler/user back to reality;
+Grounding is a technique that may include licking, pawing, nose-nudging or other types of tactile stimulation to bring the service dog handler/user back to reality;

 There are many tasks that a service dog can be trained to perform.
 They depend on the needs of the service dog user and can be adapted during the process of training.